Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 - Gold responds well to a simple buffering with a soft cloth, giving gold a renewed shine easily.

-- Bleach, on the other hand, will definitely damage lower karat gold purities, and should be avoided completely with the care of any precious metal.
+- Bleach will definitely damage lower karat gold purities, and should be avoided completely in the care of any precious metal.

 Silver (Ag)